PakshalShahsikantJain/AngularInterviewTask/README.md

 Step 8 : Run this command 'ng serve --o' in terminal/command prompt to start execution of our project.

 Steps to Setup and run Back End application :
-Step 1 : using npm(Node Package Manager) install libraries like express,mongodb,cors,mongoose and other necessary libraries.
+Step 1 : using npm(Node Package Manager) install libraries like express,mongodb,mysql,cors,mongoose and other necessary libraries.
 Step 2 : Create Folder for Backend and keep my Server.js and all other files and folders in that folder Step 3 : Now Navigate into Backend using command 'cd Backend' in terminal/command prompt Step 4 : Run this command 'node Server.js' to Start our Backend-Server.